Ron Funches: Career

 Beginning in 2014, Funches appeared in several episodes of Drunk History, and in 2015, performed numerous guest-starring voice roles on the animated series BoJack Horseman, The Adventures of Puss in Boots, and Adventure Time.

 Funches subsequently starred as Shelly on the NBC comedy series Undateable from 2014 until the series' conclusion in 2016.
 Funches also had a supporting role in the 2015 comedy film Get Hard.

 In 2016, he voiced the role of Cooper in the animated film Trolls, Also in 2016, Funches guest-starred on numerous series, such as Another Period, Take My Wife, and Transparent.

 Beginning in 2019, he began voicing the role of King Shark in the DC Comics TV series Harley Quinn and the role of Fox in the TBS series Final Space.
 He played the recurring character "Funchy" in season 3 (2019) of the CBS sitcom Man with a Plan.
 Funches reprised his role of Cooper in the Trolls sequel, Trolls World Tour (2020).
-Funches also voiced Shag Rugg on the 2021 HBO Max television series Jellystone!.
+Funches also voiced Shag Rugg on the 2021 HBO Max television series Jellystone! and Rock on the 2024 Nickelodeon television series Rock Paper Scissors.

-On April 20, 2021, Funches became host of a new spinoff of the iconic Chopped cooking competition series.
-The new show, streaming on Discovery+, called Chopped: 420 where the cheftestants have to make cannabis infused gourmet meals.
+In 2021, Funches hosted a spin-off of the Food Network series Chopped—Chopped 420—for Discovery+.